JRone-git/pragmatic-sysadmin/content/posts/2025-12-08-the-friday-backup-audit-because-hope-is-not-a-strategy.md

 zgrep "2025-12" /mnt/backups/db-dump.sql.gz | head -5
 ```

-If your "daily" backup only contains dates from 2023, you're backing up an old volume.
+If your "daily" backup only contains dates from years ago, you're backing up an old volume.

 ## Automating the Paranoia